-Several groups of closely-related species existing within Yunnanilus have been noted and Kottelat (2012) moved those that had been formerly included in the Y. nigromaculatus group into the genus Eonemacheilus Berg, 1938, while those from Myanmar were included in Petruichthys Menon, 1987.
+Several groups of closely-related species existing within Yunnanilus have been noted and Kottelat (2012) moved those that had been formerly included in the Y. nigromaculatus species group into the genus Eonemacheilus Berg, 1938, while those from Myanmar were included in Petruichthys Menon, 1987.

-P. brevis can however be told apart from congeners and related species by the following combination of characters: short lateral line with up to 12 pored scales; cephalic lateral line system present with 3+3 supratemporal and 9 pre0perculo-mandibular pores; 16-17 branched caudal-fin rays; caudal peduncle 1.06-1.14 times longer then deep; caidalñ peduncle depth 12-14% SL; eye diameter 6.2-7.6% SL; body depth 23-26% SL.
+P. brevis can be told apart from congeners and related species by the following combination of characters: short lateral line with up to 12 pored scales; cephalic lateral line system present with 3+3 supratemporal and 9 pre0perculo-mandibular pores; 16-17 branched caudal-fin rays; caudal peduncle 1.06-1.14 times longer then deep; caidalñ peduncle depth 12-14% SL; eye diameter 6.2-7.6% SL; body depth 23-26% SL.

 - Boulenger, G. A., 1893 - Annals and Magazine of Natural History (Series 6) 12(69): 198-203

 List of the fishes collected by Mr. E. W. Oates in the southern Shan States, and presented by him to the British Museum.

 - Bănărescu, P. M. and T. T. Nalbant, 1995 - Travaux du Muséum d'Histoire Naturelle : 429-495

 A generical classification of Nemacheilinae with description of two new genera (Teleostei: Cypriniformes: Cobitidae).